19 minute read

 • Canvas Panel: Provided foundational web components for building a canvas-centric viewer that met the project’s requirements, though there was still a need to build a custom viewer.

-A significant amount of work has been done, but Brennan noted that the project remains highly specialised.
+A significant amount of work has been done, but Dan Brennan noted that the project remains highly specialised.
 The IIIF Cookbook Recipes were invaluable resources throughout the process.
 Building a viewer posed numerous challenges, prompting philosophical questions about the nature of the digital representation compared to the physical object.

 In conclusion, while the project showcased the potential of IIIF, it also highlighted the complexities involved in creating customized digital solutions for unique archival materials.